flare-foundation/docs/docs/infra/observation/deploying.md

 * Transactions are sent directly to the network instead of through a third party, removing a potential security risk.
 * Public nodes are usually rate-limited (the amount of requests they accept per second is restricted).
+  Your own node does not have such restriction.
 * The time savings described above allow [FTSO data providers](glossary.md#data_provider) to submit their data a few seconds later, thus having more time to gather price data before submitting.

+This guide explains how to deploy your own observation node so you can reap these benefits.

 ## Prerequisites